 - 1. Monofilament, multifilament, and lead core multifilament lines may be used.
 For line classes, see World Record Requirements. - 2.
 Wire lines are prohibited. - 3.
 The use of backing is permissible. - 4.
 The catch shall be classified under the breaking strength of the first 16.5 feet (5 meters) of line directly preceding the double line, leader, or hook.
-This section must be comprised of a single, homogeneous piece of line.
+This section must be comprised of a single, homogeneous piece of line and may not exceed 60 kilogram (130 pound) line class.